Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

 entity:{
     //Interaction
-    scan_message:{ //The message spoken when scanning this Toad, E. Gadd, portrait ghost or fake door. sender:"me", //Who speaks when scanning this entity.
-Either "scanner" or "me".
-If set to scanner, and the scan is from Gooigi, sends the usual "......" message instead. message:..., //See furniture variable scan_message; "spawn_ghost" not accepted. plural_message:'JSON' //The message used when more than 1 player is present; only used if sender is set to "me" and message is not set to "" or "warp".
+    scan_message:{ //The message spoken when scanning this Toad, E. Gadd, portrait ghost or fake door. message:..., //See furniture variable scan_message; "spawn_ghost" not accepted. sender:"scanner", //Optional, who speaks when scanning this entity.
+If set to "scanner", and the scan is from Gooigi, sends the usual "......" message instead.
+Default = me; only used if message is 'JSON'. plural_message:'JSON' //Optional, the message used when more than 1 player is present; only used if sender is set to "me" and message is 'JSON'.
     },
-    female_scan_message:{}, //The message spoken when scanning the female floating whirlinda, same format as above.
-Only applies to the floating whirlindas (obviously). can_talk_to:1b, //Whether this entity can be talked to.
+    can_talk_to:1b, //Whether this entity can be talked to.
 Default = 1b for Toad and E. Gadd, and 0b for everything else.

     //General
     rotation:[0.0f,0.0f], //Sets the direction this entity will face. spawn_time:X, //How much to skip in the vanish timer.
 Does not affect entities that cannot vanish. room:X, //Room number that this entity is in.
-Default = 0.
+Default = room number of whoever is @s on function call, if absent = 0.

     //Ghosts
     spawn:1b, //How this ghost spawns: 0b = 3 second wait before it can spawn, 1b = forced spawn, 2b = can spawn immediately if under the correct conditions.
 Initial spawn only.
 Default = 0b.